Dynamoid/dynamoid/doc/querying.md

 #### Sort Conditions and Filters

-You are able to optimize query with condition for sort key.
+You are able to optimize queries with conditions for sort keys.
 Following operators are available: `gt`, `lt`, `gte`, `lte`, `begins_with`, `between` as well as equality: